carloscastellanos/teaching/Arduino/Apps/lanterns.md

 Observe and interact with your lanterns.
 You can try:

 1. Slow vs Fast Light
-- What changes more: glow or motion?
+-- What changes more: glow or motion?

 2. Hand Shadows
-- Can you “breathe” with the system?
+-- Can you “breathe” with the system?

 3. Sharp Spikes
-- What does a sudden or erratic delta feel like visually?
+-- What does a sudden or erratic delta feel like visually?

 4. Different Data Mappings
-- How does the behavior of the lanterns change if you alter the data mappings (i.e. ranges for glow or lift)
+-- How does the behavior of the lanterns change if you alter the data mappings (i.e. ranges for `glow` or `lift`)

+## Step 7: Discussion

+- What kind of behaviors feel expressive?
+- Is absolute brightness or change more important?
+- How would this differ with a potentiometer?
+A force sensor?

+Try to think less in terms of sensors as simply measureing the environment and more in terms of interpretation through constraints.

 ## Step 9: Wrap-Up and Q&A
 - Technical questions